Are Comic Books Dying as a Hobby?

 The final argument to make is that all print media is doing badly, and maybe comics would benefit from just going over to the digital format (which many readers have adapted to).
 This would work, but it would hurt the hobby as a whole.
 If there are no printed comics, then what will collectors buy?
 Will it make their old printed comics worth intrinsically less?
 Those are important questions, but first, we need to consider the following: Manga is a printed medium and still sells well as is (there are some digital readers as well).
 In fact, in Japan, more paper is used to print manga than toilet paper.
 To many fans, the feel of holding a book is hard to match, and it's understandable (I feel the same).

 These stories are all an interesting way to help readers understand how comic books might be facing some rocky times ahead.
 But let's ask the same question again.
 Are comics going to die?
 Maybe.
 I know we didn't quite answer the question, because in the end we never know how the future changes.
-Comic book companies may find their footing and attract a younger reader who becomes lifelong readers or collectors, but this is hard to say for sure.
+Comic book companies may find their footing and attract younger readers who become lifelong readers or collectors, but this is hard to say for sure.
 The only thing we know for sure is that manga is popular, while comic books are not.